Design Goals

 Extensibility

-While the core orderbook logic remains stable, Monoli supports extensibility through:
+While the core orderbook logic remains stable, Monoli supports extensibility through:- Market-specific parameters

 - Application-level order constraints